Winston-Lin/dziganto.github.io/_posts/2017-5-10-How-To-Locally-Install-Apache-Spark-And-Zeppelin.md

 - You already have Xcode installed on your Mac (see App store)
 - You run all commands from your *home* directory unless otherwise specified
 - You already installed [Anaconda w/Python < 3.6](https://www.continuum.io/downloads)
->note: PySpark doesn't play nicely w/Python 3.6; any other version will work fine.
+>Note: PySpark doesn't play nicely w/Python 3.6; any other version will work fine.

 Code that you should copy will look like this: